 Paris Property, Where to Look?
 What to Expect?

-Add to this the fact that property prices have risen by 37% in the last decade and are predicted to increase by 6% in the year ahead and it is easy to see why Paris has been named one of the top 3 cities in the world for property investors in 2019.
-In fact, the average price is now 9,796€ per sq. meter – an increase of around 1,000€ per sq.meter in two years – with 40% of Paris apartments selling at more than 10,000€ / sq. meter compared to 28% in the same period of 2017.
+Add to this the fact that property prices have risen by 37% in the last decade and are predicted to increase by 6% in the year ahead, and it is easy to see why Paris has been named one of the top 3 cities in the world for property investors in 2019.
+In fact, the average price is now 9,796€ per sq. meter – an increase of around 1,000€ per sq. metre in two years – with 40% of Paris apartments selling at more than 10,000€ / sq. meter compared to 28% in the same period of 2017.

 Find the Ideal Home in Paris